 Baby bike helmet sizes usually start from around 9 months old.
 Measure the circumference of your baby's head to get your measurement to the nearest 0.1cm.

 What is the safest way to ride a bike with a baby?

 If you are a confident bike rider and you feel that your baby can hold up its head unaided for periods of time, there are different baby bike seat options you can consider.

 A front-mounted child and baby bike seat is installed at the front of an adult bicycle and the most common type of child bike seat is a back mount which is mounted to the frame of the bike or a rack.

 How should a toddler bike helmet fit?

 After measuring your child's head and finding a helmet to the nearest cm, there are a few things you need to check when making sure your toddler's bike helmet is secure.

-First the helmet should fit firm and snug to the head using the strap and it should be evenly tensioned.
+First, the helmet should fit firm and snug to the head using the strap and it should be evenly tensioned.
 You can adjust the straps around the ears to make sure it is comfortable for them.
-One key way to check it is firmly in place is putting one finger between the strap and their chin, if you can get your finger in between then it needs to be tightened.
+One key way to check it is firmly in place is by putting one finger between the strap and the chin, if you can get your finger in between then it needs to be tightened.